Configuring HPE GreenLake SSO SAML Authentication with ADFS

 You must record:

-Note: These application ID are identical for all workspaces.
+These application IDs are identical for all workspaces.

 Step 10: Adding HPE GreenLake as an ADFS relying party trust